tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 </div>
 ```

-And once it's created, we then show it to you with “ShowKey”:
+And once it's created, we then show it to you with "ShowKey":

 [SampleCosmosCore2App/Views/User/ShowKey.cshtml][5]